 Some reasons why you might enjoy being a delivery driver include:

 - Flexibility.
-One of the best things about being a driver with Uber Eats or DoorDash is the ability to set your own schedule.
+One of the best things about delivering with Uber Eats or DoorDash is the ability to set your own schedule.
 This can be extremely appealing to parents or anyone living a busy life.
 For example, you can work in a couple of deliveries between your day job and taking the kids to soccer practice.

 - Less Customer Interaction.
 Making conversation with ride-hailing passengers isn’t for everyone.
-As a delivery driver, you have minimal interaction with your customers; you simply pick up food from the restaurant or grocery store and drop it off at the destination.
+As a delivery-partner, you have minimal interaction with your customers; you simply pick up food from the restaurant or grocery store and drop it off at the destination.

 - You Don’t Need a Car.
 If you happen to live in a major city, you can still work for Uber Eats, DoorDash, and Instacart, even without a car.
 Many orders can be delivered by scooter, bike, or even on foot.

 - Fast Payments.
 Most traditional jobs pay their employees every two weeks or even monthly.
-With Uber Eats, you can get paid instantly for deliveries, up to five times per day.
+With Uber Eats, you can get paid instantly for deliveries, up to five times per day when you register with Instant Pay with a debit card.
+Terms apply.

 Cons of Being a Delivery Driver